siqirua/tp/docs/UserGuide.md

 pageNav: 3
 ---

-# LumiNUS User Guide
+# User Guide: ModuLight

+ModuLight is a **desktop app** built for **professors from National University of Singapore to manage students and assessments** for a single module.

+Here’s an overview of how Modulight can help you to streamline your module management process:
+* Store and edit information about your students and various assessments.
+* Calculate statistics on cohort performance for assessments and visualize them graphically.
+* Track qualitative information about your students and assessments using tags and comments.

-LumiNUS is a **desktop app for managing students' grades, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, LumiNUS can get your contact management tasks done faster than traditional GUI apps.
+Furthermore, we believe that module management should be **efficient**.
+Therefore, Modulight is **optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, ModuLight can get your student grading tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />